-Key audit matter

-How the matter was addressed in our audit

-Revenue recognition

-Revenue is recognised from various streams and sources such as lease, port operations, logistic operations, concessions, and marine, industrial and digital services.

-The Group reported revenue of AED 5,498 million (2021: AED 3,910 million).
-Refer to Note 3 to the consolidated financial statements for the accounting policy and Note 24 for the revenue disclosure

-The Group focuses on revenue as a key performance measure and as a driver for growth and expansion.
-Revenue is material and important to determine the Group profitability.

-Due to the magnitude of the amount, revenue streams, high volume of transactions and the susceptibility of such revenues to overstatement due to fraud risk, we assessed revenue recognition as a Key audit matter.

-For more information related to revenue, refer to note 3 for accounting policy on revenue recognition and note 24 in the consolidated financial statements.

-Our audit procedures included the following:

-Understanding the significant revenue processes and identifying the relevant controls, IT systems, interfaces and reports, including performance of end-to-end walkthroughs of the revenue processes.
+Key audit matter How the matter was addressed in our audit Revenue recognition - Our audit procedures included the following: Understanding the significant revenue processes and identifying the relevant controls, IT systems, interfaces and reports, including performance of end-to-end walkthroughs of the revenue processes.
 Evaluating the design and implementation and testing the operating effectiveness of relevant controls related to the revenue processes.
 Understanding the control environment and testing the general IT controls over the main systems and applications involved in the revenue recording process.
 In doing so, we involved our IT specialists to assist in the audit of IT system controls and testing of information produced by the entities' IT systems surrounding the revenue processes.
 Assessing the Group's accounting policy against the requirements of IFRSs and the compliance of revenue recognized therewith.

-Performing the following substantive audit procedures:

-- Tests of details on a sample basis by inspecting relevant supporting documents to determine the occurrence and accuracy of the recorded revenue transactions during the year - Tests of details on a sample of transactions before and after the year end to determine that revenue has been recognized in the correct reporting period.
+Performing the following substantive audit procedures: • Tests of details on a sample basis by inspecting relevant supporting documents to determine the occurrence and accuracy of the recorded revenue transactions during the year • Tests of details on a sample of transactions before and after the year end to determine that revenue has Assessed the disclosure in the consolidated financial statements related to this matter against the requirements of IFRSs.

-Assessing the overall presentation, structure and content of revenue related disclosures in notes 29 to the consolidated financial statements to determine if they were in compliance with the requirements of IFRSs.

-Deloitte.